samuelmullin/sparkfun-inventors-kit-nerves/circuit4b/base/README.md

 Our [application](./mix.exs) simply starts the Circuit4b module.

-We have three non-standard dependencies for this project:
+We have two non-standard dependencies for this project:

 [ads1115](https://hexdocs.pm/ads1115/readme.html) which allows for control of our ADS1115 analog to digital converter [lcd_display](https://hexdocs.pm/lcd_display/readme.html) which allows for control of our HD44780 display